We're constantly looking for people who have a passion to honor and serve our newest neighbors!

 Looking for an internship for school credit or for other ways to volunteer with us?

 We are currently looking for marketing interns and research-based interns for Fall 2019 and Spring 2020.

 If you have a specific idea or project you’d like to help with, please contact us to talk through some options.

 This is an appropriate path for those who are looking to make a more robust investment of time, resources, and commitment to serve their immigrant neighbors.
-Accredited Reps are Dept of Justice approved "attorneys" who are able to practice immigration law without having gone to law school.
+Accredited representatives are approved by the Department of Justice to practice immigration law.
 These representatives function as case managers and legal counsel, walking the immigration journey with the client.
 They will participate in staff meetings and gatherings for brainstorming, problem solving, and accountability.

-Becoming requires 40 hours of classroom training in immigration law, as well as an additional 60 hours of job shadowing and continuing education (at a minimum!) before making application to the Office of Legal Access Programming for accreditation.
+Becoming an accredited representative requires 40 hours of classroom training in immigration law, as well as an additional 60-100 hours of job shadowing and continuing education (at a minimum!) before applying for accreditation.
 It is neither quick nor easy, but it is beautiful and profoundly helpful.